-Given the proposed metric at hand, we further develop a sampling technique for addressing the inherent preference of the diffusion models toward the majority features.
-Our sampler, which we call \emph{minority guidance}, makes the sampling process condition on a desired level of minority score.
-More precisely, we construct a classifier that predicts (discretized) minority scores for given perturbed input and incorporate it into a conventional sampler (e.g., ancestral sampling \citep{sohl2015deep, ho2020denoising}) using the classifier guidance~\citep{dhariwal2021diffusion}.
-We find that our minority guidance enables a controllable generation of the minority-featured samples, e.g., by conditioning on high minority score in our sampler.
+Given the proposed metric at hand, we develop a sampling technique that can be used for encouraging diffusion models to produce minority-featured samples.
+Our sampler, which we call \emph{minority guidance}, conditions the sampling process on a desired level of minority score using the classifier guidance technique~\citep{dhariwal2021diffusion}.
+One key advantage of minority guidance lies in its label-agnostic nature, which is contrary to existing minority samplers that rely upon the use of labeled data~\citep{yu2020inclusive, lin2022raregan, sehwag2022generating}.

-We conduct extensive experiments on various benchmark real datasets.
-We demonstrate that minority score can serve to identify samples with novel features in a given dataset.
-We also exhibit that our minority guidance can serve as an effective knob for controlling the uniqueness of features for generated samples.
-We observe that our sampler can greatly improve the capability of generating the minority samples over existing generative samplers including ancestral sampling, reflected in high values of outlier measures like Average k-Nearest Neighbor and Local Outlier Factor~\citep{breunig2000lof}.